 stateful site content

 Content that maintains dynamic information for clients on an individual basis and is commonly found on e-commerce sites.
 For example, a site that allows a user to fill a shopping cart, leave the site, and then return and purchase the items in the shopping cart at a later time has stateful site content which retains the information for that client's particular shopping cart.

 Static load balancing modes base connection distribution on a pre-defined list of criteria; it does not take current server performance or current connection load into account.

 A type of site content that is stored in HTML pages, and changes only when an administrator edits the HTML document itself.

 A sticky mask is a special IP mask that you can configure on the BIG-IP Controller.
 This mask optimizes sticky persistence entries by grouping more of them together.

-A cache server that can intercept requests destined for a web server, but are incapable of receiving requests.
+Cache servers that can intercept requests destined for a web server but cannot themselves receive requests.